notorious-d-e-v/solana-mcp-explorer/README.md

 }
 ```

-## Adding Your MCP Server to the Explorer
+## Contributing

+Have you created a MCP server for Solana?
-We would love to have your MCP Server added to the Explorer!
+We'd love to add it to the explorer!

 To add your MCP Server to the Explorer, please edit the `src/servers.js` file with your server's information, and submit a PR.